AIoT-MLSys-Lab/AIoT-Survey/README.md

-git# Artificial Intelligence of Things: A Survey
+# Artificial Intelligence of Things: A Survey

 > **[Artificial Intelligence of Things: A Survey]